top of page

 Is travelers health insurance required for attendance?

 YES.
 We do require that all retreat participants arrange health insurance/travel insurance for themselves for the duration of the retreats.
 This can be done for a very reasonable cost when purchasing your international ticket.
 One friend became ill during the retreat, had to be hospitalized, and he and his partner then chose to return home.
 They were very happy to have bought insurance which covered all their expenses, including the cost of the week of retreat for which they had paid, but were forced to miss.
+Covid insurance is not required.

 Can you recommend things to do with extra time in my schedule?

-Recommended Places of Interest in HaNoi:
+Recommended Places of Interest:

 Can you help with additional hotel accommodations if needed?